Cooking and Drinking

 1 hand crank AM FM radio with Weather channel NOAA

-1 HF ham radio battery powered in the house generally capable of 1000 miles plus
+1 HF ham radio battery powered with a 20in the house generally capable of 1000 miles plus.

 These items will go a long way to keeping laptops and cell phones charged.
 The ego inverter says it has enough power to charge 27 cell phones.
 The ego specifically says it is pure sine wave which is perfect for electronics.
 The car jumper does not say it is pure sine wave